-In our observation, we found that truck drivers are very selective for jobs and focus on the condition of vehicle.
+In our observation we found that truck drivers are very choosy in selecting the job and they focus more on the condition of vehicle, .

-Fleet owners who have well maintained vehicles have an advantage over the other in terms of driver retention.
+Fleet owners who have well maintained vehicle have an advantage over the other in terms of driver retention.

-There is another angle to this as well, i.e. a bad maintained vehicle gives less mileage and hence leads to quarrel between operator and driver.
+There is another angle to this as well, a bad maintain vehicle gives less mileage and hence leads to quarrel between the operator and driver.

 Due to unorganized nature of logistics industry drivers’ salary are highly unstructured and made up of 4–5 different elements.

 Fleet operator proclaim that an average long-haul commercial vehicle driver earns in range of Rs.
 30–40,000 per month depending upon the route and vehicle.